Distribution Fitting for Combating Mode Collapse in Generative Adversarial Networks: Discussion

 \section{Discussion}

 We will discuss the advantages and limitations of our method.
-Similar to the commonly used regularization methods, the main advantage of our method is that no manual design is required.
+In the same way that for the commonly used regularization methods, the main advantage of our method is that no manual design is required.
 Many techniques for combating mode collapse tried to force the generator to generate diverse data.
-If a dataset contains data that is not diverse originally, these methods will need to be adjusted for a good performance.
+These approaches will need to be modified for a decent performance if a dataset contains data that is not diverse originally.
 Thus, the adaptability for various scenes of our method is better.

 Compared to regularization methods, our method has two advantages.
 First, GDF and LDF only need a small amount of computation.
 The number of latent nodes in a network is usually much higher than the input layer.
 Therefore, compared to editing gradients in each latent node, our method requires less computation.
 Second, GDF and LDF are independent of the front propagation process, so they are easy to be transplanted.
 The distribution parameters are calculated independently, and only a penalty term is provided to be added to the training objective.
-In comparison, some regularization methods require changing the gradients in the front propagation process, which is more difficult to be used in different frameworks.
+In comparison, some regularization methods require changing the gradients in the front propagation process, which is more difficult to be applied in different frameworks.

 Nevertheless, the limitation of our method is also obvious.
 First, because we utilize the mean and standard deviation of a batch to match those of the generated distribution, a large batch size must be applied.
 In some applications, the method will not work.
 For instance, for unpaired image-to-image translation, the batch size is usually set to 1 to achieve the best performance.
-Sometimes, a single GPU can only deal with one image for high-resolution image synthesis.
+For high-resolution image synthesis, sometimes, a single GPU can only deal with one image.
 Second, the mean and standard deviation only convey partial information, which is not enough to represent a distribution, especially for high-dimensional ones.
 Therefore, the applications may be limited, so we consider finding a better representation of data composition, e.g., using kernel density estimation, is valuable in the future.
+Last, we only demonstrate the effectiveness of our method when the sub-distributions are linearly combined.
+Although the experiments prove that it is most likely correct that most real distributions contain linear parts, the possible effectiveness of non-linearly combined mixed distributions is not thoroughly tested.
+In the future, exploring non-linearly combined mixed distributions may be valuable to refine our method.